YanWittmann/math-eval/doc/guide/md/basics/primitive_types.md

 For a list of all operators that can be applied to values, see [Operators](Core_Language_operators.html).

+Although the types are referred to as 'primitive' or 'basic' types, they are all objects that can have methods or properties that can be called using the dot `.` syntax.

 ## Numbers `number`

 Unlike most languages, numbers in Menter can grow as large as you need them to be, as they are internally represented by